Dr Carrie Myers

 She is a member of the British Society of Criminology and country co-ordinator of the European Network for Social and Emotional Competence (ENSEC).
 Her latest book, co-edited with Helen Cowie, is Bullying Among University Students, published by Routledge in 2016.

-PhD in Sociology, with a research specialism in Criminology, London School of Economics and Political Science, 2004
+- PhD in Sociology with a research specialism in Criminology, London School of Economics and Political Science, United Kingdom, 2004

-MSc Criminology, London School of Economics and Political Science, 1998
+- MSc Criminology, London School of Economics and Political Science, United Kingdom, 1998

-BSc (Hons) Psychology and Criminology, Brunel University, 1997
+- BSc (Hons) Psychology and Criminology, Brunel University London, United Kingdom, 1997

 Dr Myers is currently carrying out research into sexual violence in schools and on university campuses.
 Her recent co-authored book, Bullying Among University Students is the first edited collection looking at this phenomenon.
 She is currently working on an edited collection with Professor Helen Cowie, “School Bullying and Mental Health: Risks, Intervention and Prevention”, which is the lead book for an international Routledge Series, “The Mental Health and Well-being of Children and Adolescents”.